wp-plugins/social-polls-by-opinionstage/readme.txt

  = Version 2.4.0 =
   * Better support for hiding user votes in the poll
   * Improved embed options to support both dynamic and constant width for the polls
-  * Polls can now be closed from the Opininion-Stage dashboard = Version 2.3.0 =
+  * Polls can now be closed from the Opinion-Stage dashboard = Version 2.3.0 =
   * Improved creation flow of polls
   * Added basic report per poll in the Opinion Stage polls dashboard
-  * Added account report in Opininion-Stage poll dashboard = Version 2.2.0 =
+  * Added account report in Opinion-Stage poll dashboard = Version 2.2.0 =
   * Polls are now localized for Arabic
   * Better support for sidebar polls (300px)